tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/user-defined-functions.md

   - "zh-tw"
 ---
 # User Defined Functions
+Azure Cosmos DB is a globally distributed multi-model database with support for multiple APIs.
+This article covers the DocumentDB API for Azure Cosmos DB.

 A user defined function (UDF) is a side effect free piece of application logic written in JavaScript.
 It allows developers to construct a query operator, thus extending the core of the DocumentDB query language.
 Like stored procedures, UDFs live in the confines of a collection, thus confining the application logic to the collection.

 The user defined function resource is represented by udfs in the [DocumentDB resource model](https://azure.microsoft.com/en-us/documentation/articles/documentdb-resources/).
 There is a quota limit on the number of UDFs created in a collection.
 For more information on the limits and quotas, see [DocumentDB limits](https://azure.microsoft.com/en-us/documentation/articles/documentdb-limits/).

 Similar to stored procedures, the UDFs resource has a fixed schema.
 The body property contains the application logic.
 The following example illustrates the JSON construct of a user defined function.

 ```
 {